← ResourcesField notes

 A cron does what you told it.
 A heartbeat decides what is worth doing.

 A boring routine for the 80% you can predict.
-The heartbeat for the 20% you can't.
+A heartbeat for the 20% you can't.

 Deterministic routine · the boring 80%Heartbeat · 20%predictable, debuggable, cheapthe edge cases

-One night it picked up that a company in European fish production had announced a merger.
+Here's where the heartbeat is worth it.
+One night it spotted that a company in European fish farming had announced a merger.

-It reasoned - on its own - that the acquired company's clients were now at risk of being deprioritised in the shuffle.
-So it suggested I build a small agent to find those orphaned clients before anyone else did.
+On its own, it figured the acquired company's clients were about to get deprioritised in the shuffle.
+So it told me to build a small agent to find those orphaned clients before anyone else did.

 I wouldn't have made that connection.
-A cron job certainly wouldn't.
+A cron job definitely wouldn't.

-That became a slide.
-The slide became a meeting.
-This week I sat down in person with that company's full leadership team to run an AI transformation plan.
+That turned into a slide.
+Then a meeting.
+This week I sat down in person with that company's leadership team to run an AI transformation plan.

 1:00 AM · SCANNING SIGNALSmergerclients at riskthe wedge